 "The IVS will fund the idea, not just the person advancing that idea.
 That is, it will seek out and fund multiple groups using diverse approaches to pursue the same unconventional idea.
 A dozen – even a half dozen - groups cannot be ignored.
 Challenger and orthodoxy will therefore compete on equal footing, and the better of the two approaches will soon prevail."

 The International Academy of Consciousness

 The International Academy of Consciousness (IAC) is a truly global non-profit research and education organization with a presence in nine countries, as well as a research campus in Portugal.
 The IAC conducts formal and informal research on psychic phenomena, particularly involving the out-of-body experience and the projection of consciousness outside of the physical body using individual experience, the development of intersubjective abilities, and laboratory research methodologies.
-Through the Journal of Consciousness (JofC), IAC publishes research papers and articles related to the study of the consciousness.
+IAC publishes research papers and articles related to the study of the consciousness.
 IAC also offers a Global Award for Scientific Contribution to Conscientiology to encourage researchers who've made significant advances in consciousness science.

 Although IAC is an organization which studies and teaches techniques to develop psi capacities, it advocates a sense of healthy, open-minded skepticism.
 The IAC is not affiliated with any religious, political, or governmental organization and its activities are solely for research and educational purposes.

 The Laszlo Institute

 The Laszlo Institute seeks to become a leading-edge, internationally recognized center of research, promoting the new paradigm emerging in science and society, and exploring and disseminating its implications and applications in regard to human wellbeing and social and ecological sustainability.

 Their mission is to open fresh theoretical and practical perspectives based on cutting-edge scientific research, bringing together open-minded scientists and lay people to develop and communicate emerging ideas.